joebb97/joebb-website-source/content/blog/programming-languages.md

 ---
 title: "Programming Languages"
 date: 2025-12-07
+lastUpdated: 2026-01-19
 draft: false
 toc: true
 categories: [rust, golang]
 author: Joey Buiteweg
 ---
-Mastery over a few languages helps progress careers faster.
-Switching your focus between many languages is like trying to hit a bullseye on a target that is constantly moving.
+Mastery of a few languages helps progress careers faster.
+Switching focus between many languages is like trying to hit a bullseye on a target that is constantly moving.

+I have been guilty of switching focus myself, as evidenced by my [sandbox repo](https://github.com/joebb97/sandbox).
+At one point in time I genuinely planned on doing projects in each of these languages.
+No longer.

 The following is a list of things to consider before deep diving into a new programming language.
 These factors lead companies to decide whether a programming language is worth their time or not.
 Outlining these considerations should show why Go and Rust have become popular recently.